johnwcowan/pdp8x/arch.md

 the 0x0004 bit is called the RL (rotate left) bit, and the 0x0002 bit is called the RT (rotate twice) bit.

- * If the 0x0200 bit of IR is 1, then set AC to 0.
+ * If the 0x0200 bit of IW is 1, then set AC to 0.
    The assembler mnemonic is CLA (clear AC).

- * If the 0x0100 bit of IR is 1, then set L to 0.
+ * If the 0x0100 bit of IW is 1, then set L to 0.
    The assembler mnemonic is CLL (clear link).

- * If the 0x0040 bit of IR is 1, then set AC to the bitwise-NOT of AC, or equivalently to (-A) - 1.
+ * If the 0x0040 bit of IW is 1, then set AC to the bitwise-NOT of AC, or equivalently to (-A) - 1.
    The assembler mnemonic is CMA (complement AC).

- * If the 0x0020 bit of IR is 1, then set L to 1 - L.
+ * If the 0x0020 bit of IW is 1, then set L to 1 - L.
    The assembler mnemonic is CML (clear link).

- * If the 0x0001 bit of IR is 1, then set AC to AC + 1.
+ * If the 0x0001 bit of IW is 1, then set AC to AC + 1.
    If there is an overflow out of AC as a result, set L to 1 - L.
    The assembler mnemonic is IAC (increment AC).

- * If the RR bit of IR is 1 and the RL and RT bits of IR are 0, then jointly rotate AC and L right by one bit.
+ * If the RR bit of IW is 1 and the RL and RT bits of IW are 0, then jointly rotate AC and L right by one bit.
    That is, set B to the lowest order bit of AC, shift AC right by one bit, set the most significant bit of AC to L and set L to B.
    The assembler mnemonic is RAR (rotate AC right).

- * If the RR and RT bits of IR are 1 and the RL bit of IR is 0, then jointly rotate AC and L right by two bits.
+ * If the RR and RT bits of IW are 1 and the RL bit of IW is 0, then jointly rotate AC and L right by two bits.
    This can be done by rotating right by one bit twice or more efficiently.
    The assembler mnemonic is RTR (rotate twice right).

- * If the RL bit of IR is 1 and the RR and RT bits of IR are 0, then jointly rotate AC and L right by one bit.
+ * If the RL bit of IW is 1 and the RR and RT bits of IW are 0, then jointly rotate AC and L right by one bit.
    That is, set B to L, shift AC left by one bit, and set the least significant bit of AC to L.
    The assembler mnemonic is RAL (rotate AC left).

- * If the RL and RT bits of IR are 1 and then RR bit of IR is 0, then jointly rotate AC and L left by two bits.
+ * If the RL and RT bits of IW are 1 and then RR bit of IW is 0, then jointly rotate AC and L left by two bits.
    This can be done by rotating left by one bit twice or more efficiently.
    The assembler mnemonic is RTL (rotate twice left).